mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/06-Submission-by-Lucas-Florio.md

 One of the major gripes we had with the solution we walked through step by step was the difficult access to columns, meaning that every time we had to retrieve a column, we needed to iterate through the rows and fetch the row item that corresponds to the column index in question.

-Lucas Efe found a neat workaround by storing the columns separately (but without duplicating the data set).
+Lucas found a neat workaround by storing the columns separately (but without duplicating the data set).
 However, this also comes with its own cost.
 Any operation that modifies the table - adding, inserting, deleting, filtering - is processing intensive in the sense that rows and columns need to be manually synched to each other, which effectively causes a "writing overhead".

 One potential drawback is that this approach requires the creation of x*y Cell objects, whereby x is the number of rows and y the number of columns.
 This could lead to a high memory load in very large tables.